…. other than writing scripts to manipulate my resources

 Bring your knowledge of how to tune application performance to the development teams internally.
 Help them find the blockages, memory leaks and hotspots in their applications to lower the load on your infrastructure.
 Sounds like everybody wins, and that’s before you even consider the knowledge sharing both parties will derive from the process.

 It may not seem sexy, however having good database administration chops can come in handy, whether you have an incident on your hands or just want to help apply some indexes to improve application performance.
-Not only will you seem like a hero, you will secretly have some fun, regardless of how much it is often categorised as being dry or dull work.
+Not only will you seem like a hero, you will secretly have some fun, regardless of how much it is often categorized as being dry or dull work.

-Does your team do lunch and learn or brownbag sessions?
+Does your team do lunch and learn or brown-bag sessions?
 If not, you could champion this practice.
 If so, get on the speaking circuit and share some of your knowledge.
 Whatever issues may be affecting your company, chances are it can be mostly addressed with education and some good procedures.
 Rather than trying to show them how cool your bash or python script is, you could teach them about new application architectures, how to avoid supply chain attacks when using open source dependencies or how you built the best CI/CD pipeline in the history of modern computing.

 Everyone loves building CI/CD pipelines.
-It is hard to imagine anything more gratifying (other than cost optimising your AWS – if you ask us).
+It is hard to imagine anything more gratifying (other than cost optimizing your AWS – if you ask us).
 Review your tooling in CI/CD, find out what issues your teams are having with it and treat that like your product to manage.